RECUP-DOE/pyperfdump/README.md

 CMake Module Variant Options
 ---
 CMake will attempt to automatically detect MPI and HDF5.
-`USE_MPI` and `ENABLE_HDF5` are both enabled by default, though will be disabled if support is not found for these features.
+`USE_MPI` and `ENABLE_HDF5` are both disabled by default, and can only be enabled if support is found for these features.

 Configuration occurs in this order:
 - If `USE_MPI` is true, and MPI is not found, `USE_MPI` will be false.